 At Conestoga, we recognize that many cabin lovers are do-it-yourselfers.
-With that in mind, our kits are designed with ease of log cabin assembly in mind.
+So, we designed our kits with ease of log cabin assembly in mind.
 All of our logs are bar-coded and numbered for easy identification.
-We offer in-house technical support to assist you throughout the process.
-We created assembly videos documenting many of the steps.
-Below are some of the instructional materials that are included with every kit we ship.
+Additionally, we offer in-house technical support to assist you throughout the process.
+We even created assembly videos documenting many of the steps.
+Below are some of the instructional materials that we include with every kit we ship.

-The legend includes the shop drawing legend with symbols that the customer may find on the wall notcher drawings and the full construction plans.
+The legend includes the shop drawing legend with symbols that the customer may find on the wall notcher drawings and the full floor plan construction drawings.
 It also explains the log numbering system which makes it easy to know which wall a log belongs on as well as identifying the length, log sequence and quantity included.
 (See example)

-The wall layout, also knows as notcher drawings illustrates how the walls are labeled.
-It is a bird’s-eye view of the building with each letter on the drawing representing a wall in the arrow points to that wall.
-In this diagram letter “A” represents the front wall of the cabin.
-The letter “B” represents the right side of the cabin.
+The log wall layout, also known as notcher drawings illustrates how the walls are labeled.
+It is a bird’s-eye view of the building with each letter on the drawing representing a wall and the arrow points to that wall on the floor plan.
+In this diagram, letter “A” represents the front wall of the cabin, and “B” represents the right side of the cabin.
 (See example)

 What this means is: